chef/chef-web-docs/content/resources/apt_repository/_index.md

 - property: components
   ruby_type: Array
   required: false
-  default_value: null
+  default_value: "'main' if using a PPA repository."
   new_in: null
   description_list:
   - markdown: Package groupings, such as 'main' and 'stable'.
 - property: cookbook
-  ruby_type: String, false
+  ruby_type: String, nil, false
   required: false
   default_value: null
   new_in: null